 We use a two-dimensional risk rating model (Model) based on the Farm Credit System's Combined System Risk Rating Guidance.
 The Model estimates each loan's probability of default (PD) and loss given default (LGD).
 PD estimates the probability that a borrower will experience a default within twelve months from the date of determination.
-We adjust the PD factors in the Combined System Risk Rating Guidance to account for our loss emergence period.
 LGD provides an estimation of the anticipated loss with respect to a specific financial obligation of a borrower assuming a default has occurred or will occur within the next twelve months.
 The Model uses objective and subjective criteria to identify inherent strengths, weaknesses, and risks in each loan.
 PDs and LGDs are utilized in loan and portfolio management processes and are utilized for the allowance for loan losses estimate.